Cross Country Skiing and Fat Tire Biking

 Eagle Harbor Ski Trail

 The Eagle Harbor Ski Trail begins at the west end of Pine Street just outside of Eagle Harbor.
-The classic wilderness single track trails are groomed by volunteers as needed, usually on Monday, Wednesday, Friday and Sunday.
+The classic wilderness single track trails are groomed by volunteers as needed, usually on Monday, Wednesday, Friday, and Sunday.
 A donation box is located at the trailhead.
 The main loop runs around Long Lake with many shortcuts and additional loops that can take you as far as Great Sand Bay.
+Groomed for classic skiing, snowshoers are encouraged to stay on the side of the tracks if they wish to use the trails.
+No trails are groomed for snow biking.
+Dogs are welcome.
+Access available at the Great Sand Bay MDOT parking area as well.

 Maasto Hiihto & Churning Rapids

-The Maasto Hiihto Trails and Churning Rapids Snowbike trail in Hancock offer groomed trails for classic skiing, snowshoeing, and snow biking.
-These two systems contain about 25k of groomed trails.
-The chalet is open during the day, providing a community room, restrooms, and waxing bench; at the trailhead you’ll find the donation pipe, information kiosk, and free map/membership fliers.
-View full listing. http://keweenawnordic.org
+The Maasto Hiihto trails and Churning Rapids trails in Hancock offer groomed trails for classic skiing, snowshoeing, and fat-tire biking.
+These two systems contain about 25k of groomed trails for all three activities plus 16 km groomed primarily for snow bikes and another 9 km packed by snowshoers for snowshoeing.
+Backcountry skiing/snowshoeing in Churning Rapids is unlimited.
+The chalet is open during the day, providing a community room, restrooms, and waxing bench – for COVID-19 protocols the chalet will be closed for the 20/21 winter but portalets will be available at the three trailheads.
+At the trailhead you’ll find a donation pipe, information kiosk, and free map/membership fliers.
+All trails are dog friendly. http://keweenawnordic.org

 Twin Lakes State Park Trails